mmlynarik/data-lovers/docs/git.md

 If it is set only to master then it is the reason why you can't pull any other remote branches.

 Fix with: `git config remote.origin.fetch "+refs/heads/*:refs/remotes/origin/*"`

+# Useful commands

+`git branch` to check the name of the current branch